asdf1280/indexextract-dotnet/readme.md

 This is a beautiful working Minecraft index extract program.

-If you are using this program, you can easily extract the Minecraft index.
+If you use this program, you can easily extract the Minecraft index.
 The index is **usually** stored in an `.minecraft/assets/indexes`.
-This time, it only work in this directory.
-Please fork my project and improve it!
+This time, it only works in this directory.
+You may fork my project to improve Indexextract(All helps are welcome!).

-You can easily extract the index would use this program.
+You can easily extract the index by using this program.
 ## How to use this software

 > Open the program